 - New CHI2014 Paper - Measuring the effect of Think Aloud Protocols on Workload using fNIRS - accepted to CHI2014 with coauthors Matthew Pike, Horia Maior, Martin Porcheron, and Sarah Sharples.
 Preprint coming soon.

-- New JASIST Paper 2013 - A Comparison of Techniques for Measuring Sensemaking and Learning within Participant-Generated Summaries - a study that introduces and compares three evaluatino approaches to measuring learning.
+- New JASIST Paper 2013 - A Comparison of Techniques for Measuring Sensemaking and Learning within Participant-Generated Summaries - introduces a new evaluation approach to measuring learning.
 With Mathew J. Wilson.

 - Casual-leisure Search Model - Award and in the news.
 David Elsweiler and I have have formed a new model of casual-leisure search that is novel in the space of information science literature.
 Our bookchapter on the model was awarded an Emerald 2012 Oustanding Author Contribution.
 The news was covered in MIT's Technology Review.

-- Synthesis Lecture: OUT NOW!.
+- Search UI Design Book:.
 With a big thanks to those that helped, my new Book on Search User Interface Design is now available from Morgan & Claypool.

 - EuroHCIR Workshops.
 Unable to get to the HCIR workshops in the USA?
 After the succesful first euroHCIR workshop in 2011, we organised several followups: EuroHCIR2012 at IIiX2012 and EuroHCIR2013 at SIGIR2013.